pmd/pmd/docs/pages/next_major_development.md

 ### Revamped Command Line Interface

 PMD now ships with a unified Command Line Interface for both Linux/Unix and Windows.
-Under the `pmd` executable (`pmd.bat` for Windows), all utilities can be launched similar to how git is normally used.
+Instead of having a collection of scripts for the different utilities shipped with PMD, a single script `pmd` (`pmd.bat` for Windows) can now launch all utilities using subcommands, e.g. `pmd run`, `pmd designer`.
 All commands and options are thoroughly documented in the help, with full color support where available.
 Moreover, efforts were made to provide consistency in the usage of all PMD utilities.

 ```